Roald Dahl: Fighter pilot

 He was assigned to No. 80 Squadron RAF, flying obsolete Gloster Gladiators, the last biplane fighter aircraft used by the RAF.
 Dahl was surprised to find that he would not receive any specialised training in aerial combat or in flying Gladiators.
 On 19 September 1940, Dahl and another pilot were ordered to fly their Gladiators by stages from Abu Sueir (near Ismailia, in Egypt) to 80 Squadron's forward airstrip 30 mi south of Mersa Matruh.
 On the final leg, they could not find the airstrip and, running low on fuel and with night approaching, Dahl was forced to attempt a landing in the desert.
 The undercarriage hit a boulder and the aircraft crashed.
 Dahl's skull was fractured and his nose was smashed; he was temporarily blinded.
 He managed to drag himself away from the wreckage and lost consciousness.
 His colleague, Douglas McDonald, had landed safely and was able to comfort Dahl until they were rescued.
 He wrote about the crash in his first published work.
 Dahl came to believe that the head injury he sustained in the crash resulted in his creative genius.

 Dahl was rescued and taken to a first-aid post in Mersa Matruh, where he regained consciousness, but not his sight.
 He remained blind for six weeks due to massive swelling of the brain.
 He was transported by train to the Royal Navy hospital in Alexandria.
 There he fell in and out of love with a nurse, Mary Welland.
+As he wrote in his memoir Going Solo, "Mary Welland was certainly lovely.
+She was gentle and kind.
+She remained my friend all the time I was in hospital.
+But there is a world of difference falling in love with a voice and remaining in love with a person you can see.
+From the moment I opened my eyes, Mary became a human instead of a dream and my passion evaporated."
 An RAF inquiry into the crash revealed that the location to which he had been told to fly was completely wrong, and he had mistakenly been sent instead into the no man's land between the Allied and Italian forces.